veovera/enhanced-rtmp/docs/enhanced/enhanced-rtmp-v2.md

 &nbsp; \
 This document details the comprehensive enhancements made to the RTMP and FLV specifications, aimed at revitalizing the technology for current and future media demands.
 Our strategic approach prioritizes innovation while maintaining backward compatibility, thereby augmenting RTMP's utility without undermining existing infrastructures.
 Some of the key advancements include:

+- **Advanced Audio Codecs:** Integration of codecs like AC-3, E-AC-3, Opus, and FLAC to meet diverse audio quality and compression needs, ensuring compatibility with modern systems.
+- **Multichannel Audio Configurations:** Support for multichannel audio to enhance auditory experiences without compromising existing setups.
-- Integration of advanced video codecs (VP8, VP9, HEVC, AV1) with High Dynamic Range (HDR) support, enhancing video quality for modern displays.
+- **Advanced Video Codecs:** Introduction of codecs such as VP8, VP9, HEVC, and AV1 with HDR support to meet modern display and content standards.
-- Incorporation of superior audio codecs (Opus, FLAC, AC-3, E-AC-3) with multichannel support, enriching the auditory experience.
-- Introduction of VideoPacketType.Metadata, broadening the scope of video metadata.
+- **Video Metadata:** Expansion of VideoPacketType.Metadata to support a broader range of video metadata types.
-- Implementation of video and audio multitrack capabilities, facilitating sophisticated media stream management.
+- **FourCC Signaling:** Inclusion of FourCC signaling for advanced codecs mentioned above, as well as for legacy codecs such as AVC, AAC, and MP3.
+- **Multitrack Capabilities:** New audio and video multitrack capabilities for concurrent management and processing of multiple media streams, enhancing media experiences.
-- Establishment of a reconnect request feature, bolstering connection stability and resilience.
+- **Reconnect Request Feature:** A new Reconnect Request feature improves connection stability and resilience.

 These strategic enhancements position RTMP as a robust, future-proof standard in the streaming technology arena.
 Veovera is committed to open collaboration and values community input.
 We encourage participation in the ongoing development process through our [GitHub repository](https://github.com/veovera/enhanced-rtmp), where you can access detailed documentation, contribute to the project, and share insights, fostering a vibrant ecosystem around enhanced E-RTMP.